jellevlieshout/musicmosaic/README.md

 ## What has been done so far
 * Spotify API integration
-  * When playing the game, a user must authenticate themselve using OAuth, after which they can access their personal playlists and songs through the Spotify Web API, and stream the songs using the Spotify Web Playback SDK, where the browser session acts as a device.
+  * When playing the game, a user must authenticate themselves using OAuth, after which they can access their personal playlists and songs through the Spotify Web API, and stream the songs using the Spotify Web Playback SDK, where the browser session acts as a device.
 Currently, we are working within a free developer environment of the Spotify API, meaning we have to whitelist users to authenticate.
 Please reach out to us at jellevl@kth.se such that we can whitelist you!
 * Geolocation API integration
   * ADD DETAILS HERE
 * Zustand store for game logic
-  * ADD DETAILS HERE
+  * Zustand is a lightweight state management library for React applications.
+    It provides a simple API for managing global state without the boilerplate often associated with other state management solutions like Redux.
+    In particular, `stores/hitsterModelStore.ts` contains state variables such as the current players, playlist, and song, along with functions to manipulate this state, like setting the playlist, picking random songs, and controlling the audio player.
 * Persistence of game state in Supabase
   * We have defined a hitsterModelObserver, which is subscribed to our Zustand game model using publish/subscribe functionality offered by Zustand.
 Whenever a change is detected in (part of) the model, the observer notices this change, and can choose to persist information to our Supabase backend/database.
 Supabase is built using a PostgreSQL database.
 * User authentication and authorization with Supabase